hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/readme.md

 7. **Comprehensive Testing:**  The tests now cover the different constructor arguments and basic scenarios.

-8. **Error Handling (Important):** The `test_aliexpress_init_with_multiple_args` example demonstrates how to handle potential exceptions that might be raised during object creation if other unexpected arguments are provided.
+8. **Error Handling (Important):** The `test_aliexpress_init_with_multiple_args` example demonStartes how to handle potential exceptions that might be raised during object creation if other unexpected arguments are provided.
 This is essential for robust tests.

 **How to use:**